-International students on a F-1 visa may enroll at Manchester Community College.
-International students on a visa other than a F-1 visa may also enroll for classes at MCC but should consult with the Director of International Student Affairs/Principal Designated School Official (PDSO) or the United States Citizenship and Immigration Services (USCIS) to verify their student eligibility and enrollment status.
+International students on an F-1 visa may enroll at Manchester Community College.
+International students on a visa other than an F-1 visa may also enroll for classes at MCC but must consult with the Director of International Student Affairs and Student Conduct/Principal Designated School Official or the United States Citizenship and Immigration Services (USCIS) to verify their student eligibility and enrollment status.

 All international students on non-immigrant visas and most non-permanent residents will be charged out-of-state tuition and fees.

-International students with a F-1 visa who are interested in attending Manchester Community College should contact the Director of International Student Affairs/PDSO to ensure that their I-20 application is processed in a timely manner for U.S. State Department approval.
+International students with an F-1 visa who are interested in attending Manchester Community College should contact the Director of International Student Affairs and Student Conduct/PDSO to ensure that their I-20 application is processed in a timely manner for U.S. State Department approval.

 How to Get Started

-To be admitted to Manchester Community College and to register for Spring 2017 semester classes, all international students seeking an I-20, F-1 student visa must:
+To be admitted to Manchester Community College, all international students seeking an I-20, F-1 student visa must:

 - Submit official proof of high school completion or General Education Development (GED).
 This documentation must be in English.